blairnangle/advent-of-code-2022/README.md

 ## Testing

-Only simplistic example cases have been added (so far…).
+Simplistic example cases will be added, as well as any specific scenarios on which I want feedback.

 - Assuming `pytest` is installed: